Zeolith Glossar

 Cation Exchange Capacity (CEC)

 Cation exchange capacity is a measure of how many positively charged nutrient ions (cations) a soil or mineral can store.
-The higher the CEC, the more nutrients can be bound and held available for plants.
+The higher the CEC, the more nutrients can be bound and made available to plants.
 Zeolite has an exceptionally high CEC – significantly higher than most natural soils.
 This is one of the main reasons why zeolite is so effective as a soil additive.

 Clinoptilolite → See Clinoptilolite (alternative spelling of the same zeolite type)

-Granulation describes the particle size of a material – from fine powder to coarse granules.
-For zeolite, granulation has a direct impact on its effect: fine powder has a larger surface area and acts faster; coarse granules improve soil structure and have a longer-lasting effect.
-For potting soil, fine powder is particularly suitable, while for raised beds or garden soil, granules are the better choice – or a combination of both.
+Granulometry describes the particle size of a material – from fine powder to coarse granules.
+For zeolite, granulometry has a direct influence on the effect: Fine powder has a larger surface area and acts faster; coarse granules improve soil structure and have a longer-lasting effect.
+Fine powder is particularly suitable for potting soil, while granules are the better choice for raised beds or garden soil – or a combination of both.

 Crystal structure

 The crystal structure describes the internal arrangement of a mineral.
-In zeolite, this structure is particularly fascinating, as its framework consists of regularly arranged building blocks that together form a system of fine channels, cavities, and cage structures.
-This internal order is no accident but the basis for almost everything that characterizes zeolite.
+In zeolite, this structure is particularly fascinating, as its framework consists of regularly arranged building blocks that together form a system of fine channels, voids and cage structures.
+This internal order is no coincidence, but the basis for almost everything that distinguishes zeolite.

-In clinoptilolite, one of the most important natural forms of zeolite, several intersecting channels of precisely defined sizes run within the crystal.
-This allows water, ions, and small molecules to be taken up, stored, and released again.
+In clinoptilolite, one of the most important natural forms of zeolite, several intersecting channels of precisely defined sizes run through the crystal.
+This allows water, ions, and small molecules to be absorbed, stored, and released again.
 The crystal structure thus explains why zeolite can store water, exchange cations, and selectively bind certain substances.
-In short: the special effect of zeolite does not begin externally, but deep within its finely ordered internal architecture.
+In short: the special effect of zeolite does not begin on the outside, but deep within its finely ordered inner architecture.

 L